|Student Union Policies

-Brock University’s Statement on Respectful Dialogue and Freedom of Expression states:
+Brock University’s Senate Statement on Respectful Dialogue and Freedom of Expression states:

 …A community where teaching, research and academic freedom will flourish includes an environment where freedom of expression, speech, association and belief is safeguarded and exercised in a culture of mutual respect; where an open exchange of diverse points of views is encouraged; and where every member of the community, including guests and visitors, is able to work, live, teach and learn free from harassment and discrimination.